arynn-gupta/kemono-downloader/README.md

 - [x] kemono.party Image Link
 - [x] kemono.party Text Content

+Note: You can whitelist urls to download from using `whitelist.txt` file.

 Unsupported links are saved in a separate `links.txt` file.

 Scraped Text Content is saved in `readme.txt` file.